-David has also gained substantial experience as a Procurator Fiscal Depute, and successfully prosecuted in a number of cases at Sheriff and Jury level.
+David has also gained substantial experience as a Procurator Fiscal Depute and Crown Junior, and successfully prosecuted in a number of cases at Sheriff and Jury level.
 He intends to develop this background, particularly in relation to Criminal Appeal work.

 David provides a high quality and responsive service underpinned by integrity, which focuses on the expectation of Clients and their Agents in a rapidly – evolving Legal Services market.
 A constructive, inquiring and emphatic approach characterises David’s professional ethos.
 He communicates in a manner and at a level appropriate to his audience, and as demonstrated by the forthcoming publication of a Plain English Guide to Mental Health Law, seeks to demystify complex legal issues.

 Local government experience spanning 16 years at all levels – latterly as Head of Legal Services of Central Regional Council